 As the series progressed, there was one characteristic the fans began to speculate on: its timeline.
 It started straightforwardly enough; The Legend of Zelda was one of the decade’s most popular titles, and its direct sequel, Zelda II: The Adventure of Link, took place a few years later.
 A Link to the Past was released a year after the Super Famicom’s launch, being advertised as a prequel to the first two games.
 Meanwhile, the Game Boy installment, Link’s Awakening, was a sequel involving the same incarnation of Link.
 However, from here, things began to get complicated.
 Ocarina of Time was declared a prequel to A Link to the Past, receiving a follow-up within the same continuity two years later.
 When The Wind Waker was launched in 2003, astute fans were confused because the world it took place in could not have taken place in the one depicted in A Link to the Past or any of the titles that followed it.
 It was the subject of countless debates that seemingly had no consensus in sight.
-This changed when the series was celebrating its twenty-five-year anniversary in 2011.
+This changed when the series was celebrating its twenty-fifth anniversary in 2011.
 During that year, an encyclopedia for the series dubbed Hyrule Historia was released, containing developers notes, concept art, and to the surprise of many, a complete timeline of the series up to and including the then-newest entry, Skyward Sword.
 As it would turn out, the climactic fight against Ganon in Ocarina of Time is quite possibly the single most significant moment in the entire series, though it was impossible for anyone to know at the time.

 With her last course of action, Zelda inadvertently created two separate timelines – one in which Link was able to stop Ganondorf’s machinations before they could begin and another wherein the Hero of Time disappeared forever once he served his purpose.
 Then again, if one were to recall the backstory provided by A Link to the Past, there would appear to be one remaining mystery.
 The lore suggests that Ganon was sealed in the Sacred Realm following a long conflict against Hyrule’s bravest knights with no mentioning of this Link at all.
 This is because A Link to the Past and its distant sequels exist on a third timeline in which Link was defeated by Ganon in the climactic showdown.